 The Real Cost of a Missed Call

-Now consider the lifetime value of a dental patient.
-Industry research consistently shows that the average dental patient is worth between $15,000 and $25,000 over their lifetime.
-That includes regular cleanings, fillings, crowns, and the referrals they send your way.
+Now consider the lifetime value of a UK dental patient.
+Industry research consistently shows the average private dental patient is worth between £12,000 and £20,000 over their lifetime.
+That includes regular hygienist visits, fillings, crowns, and the referrals they send your way.
 A single missed call does not just cost you one appointment — it can cost you decades of recurring revenue.

-How Many Calls Are Dental Practices Actually Missing?
+How Many Calls Are UK Dental Practices Actually Missing?

-The numbers are worse than most practice owners realize.
-Studies from dental industry consultants show that the average dental office misses 30-40% of incoming calls during busy hours.
+The numbers are worse than most practice owners realise.
+Studies from dental industry consultants show that the average dental practice misses 30-40% of incoming calls during busy hours.
 During lunch breaks, that number jumps to 100%.
 After 5 PM and on weekends, every single call goes to voicemail.

 Think about when patients actually call.
-Many people schedule appointments during their own lunch break or after work — exactly when your front desk is either swamped or gone for the day.
+Many people ring during their own lunch break or after work — exactly when your front desk is either swamped or gone for the day.
 Weekends are prime time for dental emergencies, yet most practices are completely unreachable.

-A busy dental practice receiving 40-60 calls per day could easily be missing 15-25 of those calls.
-That is not a small gap — it is a revenue hemorrhage.
+UK dental practices average 25-40 calls per day.
+A busy practice receiving 40 calls could easily be missing 12-16 of those.
+That is not a small gap — it is a revenue haemorrhage.

 Why Voicemail Does Not Work

-This behavior makes sense.
-When someone has a toothache or wants to finally schedule that cleaning they have been putting off, they want to talk to a person and get it done.
+This behaviour makes sense.
+When someone has toothache or wants to finally book that hygienist appointment they have been putting off, they want to talk to a person and get it done.
 Voicemail introduces friction and delay.
-The patient has to leave a message, wait for a callback, and hope they are available when your staff calls back.
+The patient has to leave a message, wait for a callback, and hope they are available when your staff rings back.
 Most people simply will not do that when there are dozens of other dental practices a quick search away.

-Let us work through a realistic example for a mid-sized dental practice:
+Let us work through a realistic example for a mid-sized UK dental practice in Manchester or Birmingham:

 - Incoming calls per day: 30